Melangert/extract/README.md

 ## Credits
-code not read me made with help from claude
+Debugged and edited with claude